Skip to: main navigation | main content | sitemap | accessibility page

 Chew Valley Lake

 Chew Valley Lake is the largest artificial freshwater lake in South West England.
 It was created back in the early 1950s by Bristol Water as a reservoir for the expanding population of Bristol.
-Today, Chew Valley Lake is home to a host of wildlife; there is always something flying, fluttering or scuttling about.
+Today, Chew Valley Lake is home to a host of wildlife.
+There is always something flying, fluttering or scuttling about.

 Chew valley lake – directions